Gradient Descent Algorithm in Machine Learning

 Cost function and objective

-In the above equations, the cost function (J) is represented for all the parameters we need to learn i.e. J(θ0, θ1, …, θn).
-Our goal is to minimize this cost function with regard to these parameters.
-For simplicity, we will consider only two parameters in this example to make it easier to visualize.
+The above equations represent the cost function (J) for all the parameters we need to learn, i.e., J(θ0, θ1, …, θn).
+Our goal is to minimize this cost function with respect to these parameters.
+For simplicity, we will consider only two parameters to make it easier to visualize.

 Cost function and objective for two parameters